Gateway Program (Vancouver)

+Highway 1 and Port Mann Bridge

 The Port Mann / Highway 1 (PMH1) Project includes the widening of Highway 1, a new Port Mann Bridge, and upgrades to interchanges on British Columbia Highway 1 in order to address congestion through this corridor.

+When the bridge was built, there was also massive remodelling of the Cape Horn interchange.

 The Port Mann Bridge was replaced with a new 10-lane tolled bridge.
 On September 1, 2017, the toll was removed.

 The project will also feature rapid bus lanes.
 This will include transit priority access to Highway 1, park-and-ride facilities, new transit loops in Surrey and Langley, and 20 new buses.

 The bridge will include separated pedestrian and cycling lanes and is also designed to accommodate the eventual addition of light rail transit underneath the bridge.

 The project includes widening Highway 1 between McGill Street in Vancouver and 216 Street in Langley.
 The pre-design concept included one additional lane in each direction between the Port Mann Bridge and McGill Street.
 The bridge itself features five new lanes, two reserved for high-occupancy vehicles and commercial vehicles.
 On the Surrey side, four additional lanes will be built from the bridge to 200 Street, allowing for an HOV and general lane in each direction.
 Finally, there will be one additional lane in each direction on the section from 200 to 216 Streets.

+There was a plan in the early 2010s to build a new road to extend United Boulevard westward from Coquitlam, over the railway tracks to meet Brunette Avenue just south of the Braid / Brunette intersection to improve traffic flow.
+Local opposition to this idea had the plan shut down.

 Interchanges from Vancouver to Langley will also be upgraded to increase interchange capacity and improve safety.

 The majority of these changes will occur within the existing right of way of Highway 1.
 The PMH1 project was completed in September 2015.